arsanchez/subscriber_manager/README.md

 - Install JS dependencies by running  `npm install`

+- Import the db script in the *subscribers.sql* file located in the *db* folder using phpMyAdmin or any other Mysql client

 - Rename the .env.example file to .env by running `mv .env.example .env`

 - Set up your db connection details, the db name is  subscribers